Comparisons12 min read

 Best For

-Agencies managing multiple client sites, enterprises needing headless WordPress, and publishers who want a mature plugin management workflow.
+Agencies managing multiple client sites, enterprises needing headless WordPress, and publishers who want automation in their plugin management workflow.

 WP Engine Pricing (2026)